10 Adventures to Put on Your Bucket List Now

 By Michael Lanza

 Do you have a “bucket list?”
-How long is it?
-I’m not sure how many trips there are on my list, which I’ve maintained for years, but I can tell you its word count: 18,519 words (including notes about each trip).
-And it keeps getting longer, not shorter, even though I tick off new trips every year.
-This year, for example, I trekked the majestic Tour du Mont Blanc with my family (see below) and adventured in Costa Rica, and next month I’m backpacking an 87-mile traverse across Glacier National Park.
+I’m not sure how many trips are on my list, which I’ve maintained for years, but I can tell you its word count: 18,589 words (including notes about each trip).
+And it keeps getting longer, even though I tick off new trips every year.
+Last year, to give a few examples, I trekked the majestic Tour du Mont Blanc with my family (see below), adventured in Costa Rica, and backpacked Utah’s Dark Canyon and Wyoming’s Wind River Range.

 Think about this for a moment: Walking a trail around “The Monarch of the Alps,” 15,771-foot Mont Blanc.
 Spending nine to 12 days hiking through three Alpine nations—France, Italy, and Switzerland—and your nights in high mountain huts with knock-your-socks-off views of crack-riddled glaciers pouring off rocky peaks.
 Or staying in comfortable lodging in iconic mountain towns like Chamonix and Courmayeur, and quieter villages with incredible views as well.
 Eating some of the best food of your life and washing it down with regional wine and beer.

 Widely considered one of the world’s great treks, the Tour du Mont Blanc is as much a rich cultural experience as a one-of-a-kind scenic hike.
 Bonus: Abundant public transportation allows you to customize your hike to suit your stamina level and abilities.
-See my recent blog post about the trip and watch for my upcoming feature-length story.

 I can help you plan the best backpacking, hiking, or family adventure of your life.
 Find out more here.